nickoala/openrv/homography/README.md

 print(p.project(image_points))
 ```

-The results are in real-world units, because conversion is included in the
+Note that results are in real-world units.
-matrix.

-When we express a position on the floor, it may be more intuitive to express it
+When we express a position on the floor, it may be more convenient to express it
-relative to the robot's toe, or to some place close to the robot's body.
+relative to the robot's toe, or to some body part with physical significance (so
+measurement and verification can be done easily).
+However, due to the way we
-However, depending on how the camera is mounted, the floor position `(0, 0)` may
+position the floor coordinate system, the floor position `(0, 0)` (i.e. the
+floor origin) is usually some distance ahead of the robot in some no-man's land.
+It would be useful to offset the floor origin to some place we like.

-be some distance ahead.
-If the floor origin is, say, 200 mm in front of the
+If originally the floor origin is 200 mm in front of the robot's toe, we can
-robot's toe, we can pass in an `offset` as:
+pass in an `offset` as:

 ```python
 p = Planar(H, offset=[200, 0])
 ```

 to add such a distance to all results.
-This way, the floor positions returned
+In effect, we have offset the floor
-will be relative to the robot's toe, which hopefully are more intuitive.
+origin to the robot's toe, which hopefully makes measurement more convenient and
+intuitive.